Lizze Broadway

-Elizabeth Broadway (born February 16, 1998) is an American actress.
+Lizze Broadway is an American actress.
 She is best known for her role as Emma Meyer / Little Cricket in the Prime Video series Gen V.

 Career

 Early career (2010–2020)

 Broadway started her acting career as a teenager, mainly having guest roles in various TV series.
 She debuted at the age of 12 in the crime drama series Southland, where she played the role of Brooks Ryerson.
 In 2011, she appeared in the comedy drama series Shameless as the unnamed daughter of another character.
 The same year she played the role of Rose in the television film Bad Mom.
 In 2013, Broadway appeared in the crime procedural comedy-drama series Bones as Kat Martin, a role for which she was nominated for a Young Artist Award for best guest actress.
 That year, she also played Steph in the variety and late-night talk show Conan.
 In 2014, Broadway played the role of Maya in one episode of the first season of Trophy Wife.

 In 2015, Broadway starred in the television film 16 and Missing as Becca Koats, a role she reprised in the 2018 drama series Here and Now.
-In 2017, Broadway played JoJo McKinnon Chicago P.D.
+In 2017, Broadway played JoJo McKinnon Chicago P.D..
 In 2018, Broadway guest starred as Mandy in one episode of the police procedural series NCIS.
 In 2018, she appeared as Heather Bogart in the comedy series Henry Danger.
 Broadway starred in the television film Instakiller as Harper with Kelly Sullivan.
 Broadway appeared in the comedy series Splitting Up Together as Zoey.
 She also played the role of Aurora in two episodes of the crime drama series The Rookie.

 The Boys and breakthrough (2020–present)

 In 2020, she starred as the main protagonist Stephanie Stifler in the comedy film American Pie Presents: Girls' Rules.

-Since 2021, she has played Emma Meyer / Little Cricket in the Amazon Original spin-off of The Boys titled Gen V, part of the The Boys franchise.
+Since 2023, she has played Emma Meyer / Little Cricket in the Amazon Original spin-off of The Boys titled Gen V, part of The Boys franchise.
 For her role, she was nominated for a Critics' Choice Super Award for best actress.
-Starting in 2026, she will begin starring in the fifth and final season of The Boys.
+In 2026, she also appeared in the fifth and final season of The Boys.